gabor-makeev/task-manager/README.md

   - [x] Quick task addition form
   - [ ] Tasks table with links to tasks (with delete button)
   - [ ] DB connection
+    - [x] Models, migrations and seeders for tasks and statuses
+    - [x] Relations between tasks, statuses and users
+    - [x] Task storing and task reading (index all tasks of the user)
+    - [ ] Task editing
+    - [ ] Task deletion
   - [ ] Task view (for reading, editing, deleting)
 - [ ] Subtasks creation
 - [ ] Tags and searching by tags